 When One Photographer is Sufficient (OR EVEN PREFERRED)

 One question that comes up frequently is whether or not a single photographer can capture both the bride coming down the aisle, and the groom's reaction.
-Ironically, even when I'm working with a second photographer, I am the one who typically gets both of these shots, as they are both ideally captured from the same spot (front of the aisle, near the waiting groom).
+Ironically, even when I'm working with a second photographer, I as the main shooter am the one who typically gets both of these shots, as they are both ideally captured from the same spot (front of the aisle, near the waiting groom).
 When the bride first comes out, I concentrate on the groom's reaction, then once the bride comes a little closer up the aisle (within the range of my lens to get good framing), I focus on getting the shots of her.

 No Worries Either Way